5 Percent Of 1 Million

 While the above method is the most efficient, let's explore other approaches to solidify your understanding and illustrate the flexibility of percentage calculations.

 • Using Fractions: We can express 5% as the fraction 5/100.
 Simplifying this fraction gives us 1/20.
-Therefore, finding 5% of 1 million is equivalent to finding 1/20 of 1 million:
+Because of this, finding 5% of 1 million is equivalent to finding 1/20 of 1 million:

 1,000,000 / 20 = 50,000